Cao-Labs/GettingStarted/Git.md

 ### Contributing to the code

 1. Write your code
-    1. Any time you want to see what can be put into the repository, type `git status` **Output**
+    1. Any time you want to see what can be put into the repository, type `git status` <br /> **Output**
     ```
     (base) > $ git status                                                                                 [±main ✓]